polyaxon/polyaxon/site/docs/references/polyaxon-helm-reference.md

  * [Redis](https://github.com/kubernetes/charts/tree/master/stable/redis)
  * [Rabbitmq](https://github.com/kubernetes/charts/tree/master/stable/rabbitmq-ha)

-> **Note**: It's possible to provide your own managed version of each one fo these dependecies.
+> **Note**: It's possible to provide your own managed version of each one for these dependencies.

-This chart can be installed on single node or multi-nodes cluster, in which case you need to provide some volumes with `ReadWriteMany` or cloud buckets.
+This chart can be installed on a single node or multi-nodes cluster, in which case you need to provide some volumes with `ReadWriteMany` or cloud buckets.
-An nfs provisioner can be used in cases where you want to try the platform on multi-nodes cluster without the need to create your own volumes.
+An nfs provisioner can be used in cases where you want to try the platform on a multi-nodes cluster without the need to create your own volumes.
 Please see [polyaxon-nfs-provisioner](https://github.com/polyaxon/polyaxon-nfs-provisioner)

 > **Tip**: The full list of the default [values.yaml](https://github.com/polyaxon/polyaxon-chart/blob/master/polyaxon/values.yaml)